lrodero/onodrim/README.md

         // Your stuff here
     }

 then Onodrim will build 2 configurations (the `Configuration` class extends `java.util.Properties`).
 Of course this is a very simple example.
 But imagine now that you decide to configure your tasks with two more parameters, and see the outcome when several values are tried for each parameter.
-You only will need to change the `.properties` file to something like:
+You only will need to change the `test.properties` file to something like:

     Parameter1=123;456;789
     Parameter2=0;1;2;3;4;5;6;7;8;9
     Parameter3=11.1;12.2;13.3

-the code will remain the same!
-You only need to retrieve the parameter values:
+your code will remain the same!
+You only need to retrieve the new parameter values:

     import org.onodrim.Configuration;
     ...